lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s-prysm.md

 ### Change the owner of the data folder

-On the NFS machine, let’s change the directory owners so later these directories can be mounted by Kubernetes as the storage volumes for the pods running the beacon node and the validator.
+On the NFS machine, let’s change the directory owners so later these directories can be mounted by Kubernetes as the storage volumes for the pods running the beacon node and the validator clients.

 ```bash
 sudo chown -R 1001:2000 /data # you can pick other user ID and group ID